 Background

 Once surveys are complete we will review the costs and benefits for the whole scheme area.
-This review will determine how much money we can obtain from government to install PFR to homes.
+This will determine how much money we can obtain from government to install PFR to homes.

 Map showing areas at risk of flooding (click to expand)